-- If you have a balance due that should have been paid with your return (e.g. outstanding FICA payments that you need to make), there is a failure-to-pay (FTP) penalty of 0.5% per month of the amount of tax.
+If you have a balance due that should have been paid with your return (e.g., outstanding employer FICA payments that you need to make), there is a failure-to-pay (FTP) penalty of 0.5% per month of the amount of tax.
 This penalty is assessed for each month that the payment is late.
 The maximum amount of the penalty is also 25% of the tax due.

 If both penalties apply in any month, the FTF penalty is reduced by the amount of the FTP penalty.
 The penalties won’t be charged if you have a reasonable cause for failing to file or pay.
 If you receive a penalty notice, you can provide a written explanation of why you believe reasonable cause exists.

-For more info on penalties and interest, check out IRS Pub 15.
+For more information on penalties and interest, check out IRS Publication 15.

-Our focus has been on your tax responsibility at the Federal level.
-This is because social security and medicare taxes are both mandated at the federal level.
+Our focus has been on your tax responsibility at the federal level.
+This is because Social Security and Medicare taxes are both mandated at the federal level.
 However, states and localities may have different income tax requirements.
-To learn more about your tax responsibility at the state level, consult your state tax website.

 The Bottom Line